tracim/tracim/tools_docker/README.md

 #### Updating index of ElasticSearch

-⚠ Prerequiste: elasticsearch is running and you have starting tracim with parameter to communicate with elasticsearch
+⚠ Prerequiste: elasticsearch is running and you have starting Tracim with parameter to communicate with elasticsearch

-To make an update of elasticsearch index you need to go inside you tracim container running:
+To make an update of elasticsearch index you need to go inside you Tracim container running:

         docker ps
         docker exec -it {CONTAINER ID} /bin/bash

-Now you are in your tracim container.
+Now you are in your Tracim container.

         cd /tracim/backend
         tracimcli search index-drop -c /etc/tracim/development.ini -d